RoelandLengers/gameranking/README.md

 ## The form
 This is the easiest part.
 Just execute the following steps:
-1. Go to forms.microsoft.com
+1. Go to forms.office.com
 2. Create a new form, for example "GameScores"
 3. Create 4 questions:
-- Player 1 Name
+- Player 1 Name.
+Make it a "Choice" question.
+Provide some names of people on your team.
+For example: John, Jane, Jill, Peter.
+Make sure you enable the "Other" option.
+That way you do not need to change the form when you want to add a new player.
-- Player 1 Score
+- Player 1 Score.
+Set Restrictions to "Must be a number".
-- Player 2 Name
+- Player 2 Name.
+Make it a "Choice" question.
+Provide some names of people on your team.
+For example: John, Jane, Jill, Peter.
+Make sure you enable the "Other" option.
+That way you do not need to change the form when you want to add a new player.
-- Player 2 Score
+- Player 2 Score.
+Set Restrictions to "Must be a number".
+4. Change the Theme, select a new background, look for something appropriate.
-4. Save the form.
+5. Save the form.

 ## The Spreadsheet
 Took the longest to create.